Convergence Rates of Variational Posterior Distributions

 \end{definition}

 Just like the posterior distribution $\Pi(\cdot|X^{(n)})$, the variational posterior $\wh{Q}$ is a data-dependent measure that summarizes information from both the prior and the data.
-Moreover, $\wh{Q}$ is usually influenced by the choice of variational set $\mathcal{S}$.
 For a variational set $\mathcal{S}$, the corresponding variational posterior can be regarded as the projection of the true posterior onto $\mathcal{S}$ under KL-divergence.
 When $\mathcal{S}$ is the set of all distributions, $\wh{Q}$ turns out to be the true posterior $\Pi(\cdot|X^{(n)})$.
-The complexity of the class $\mathcal{S}$ usually determines the complexity of the optimization (\ref{eq:VB}).
+The choice of the class $\mathcal{S}$ usually determines the difficulty of the optimization (\ref{eq:VB}).
 In this paper, our main goal is to study the statistical property of the data-dependent measure $\wh{Q}$ for a general $\mathcal{S}$.